 How To Prevent Fat Pad Impingement

 The most appropriate way of preventing cases of fat pad impingement is through the stretching and strengthening the muscles around the hip, ankle and knee area.
 The physiotherapist will provide the appropriate exercises needed to stretch and strengthen these muscles.
-Ladies should limit or avoid walking in high heels to prevent further injury to the fat pad.
+People should limit or avoid walking in high heels to prevent further injury to the fat pad.

 How Long Till I Get Better